 Arley Hall and Gardens – Cheshire

 The centrepiece of these superb gardens is the double herbaceous border.
-Planted in the mid 19th century, this is one of the first features of of its kind in the country and provides an intense display of planting and colour from May right through to the end of the season.
+One of the first of its kind in the country it provides an intense display of planting and colour from May right through to the end of the season.
 In late spring photograph the alliums that rise above the burgeoning clumps of perennials all around.
-Return in late June and July to a breathtaking display of colour – photograph discrete groups of plants, or capture the wide sweep of the borders, with their abundant perennials of complementary hues.
-Later in the year the tones are more subdued, but the gardens are still well worth visiting – see my post: Arley Hall and Gardens in October.
+Return in late June and July to a breath-taking display of colour, photograph discrete arrangements of plants, or capture the wide sweep of the borders, with their abundant plants and complementary hues.

-There’s a lote more to photograph at Arley, including the Flag Garden (above), with its roses, lavender, climbers, annual bedding and view over the red brick wall to the picturesque clock tower.
+There is so much else to photograph at Arley, including the Flag Garden, with its roses, lavender, climbers, bedding and view across to the picturesque clock tower.
 Other areas such as the Walled Garden with its pretty fountain, the Herb Garden and Holm Oak Avenue are also stunning.